 Middle Prong Trail hike: The first time I hiked this was in the fall.

-Coming soon: The next time was in the springtime for wildflowers.
+The next time I was here was in the springtime for wildflowers.
 Like so many things I’ve found here, once is never enough!